 How long does Johnstone’s Trade Satin paint take to dry?

-Does Johnstone’s Satin need undercoat?
+Does Johnstone’s Satin need an undercoat?

 Why is satin paint still tacky?